China's Q1 lithium exports surge on strong overseas demand

 In March, exports rose 77% from a year earlier to 10,235 tonnes.

-The sharp downtrend was because of weakening demand from China's electric vehicle (EV) market after Beijing ended its national subsidies this year, as well as high lithium stocks.
+The sharp downtrend was driven by weakening demand from China's electric vehicle (EV) market after Beijing ended its national subsidies this year, as well as high lithium stocks.

 "In the wake of poor domestic demand, exporters are offering bigger discounts of their material to overseas buyers to destock," Vicky Zhao, a Beijing-based senior analyst at Fastmarkets, said ahead of the data's release.